What is Lean Project Management? Its Definition, Principles, and Methodology

 How GanttPRO lets managers to work with a board

-Even if you are great at methodologies, without a special tool it is difficult to manage projects.
+Even if you are great at methodologies and Lean project management methodologies in particular, without a special tool it is difficult to manage projects.
 To manage efficiently, managers should visualize everything in one easy-to-understand system.
 Here is where GanttPRO helps.

 Now you can switch between a diagram view and a board view with tasks.
 You can find the switch at the top of the screen.
 Thus, you choose the way it is more convenient for you.
 In GanttPRO, you can set columns according to Status of tasks (open, in progress, done), Priority (highest, high, medium, low, lowest), and People.